Markowa Ulma-Family Museum of Poles Who Saved Jews in World War II: The structure and its surroundings

 The wall in front of the museum displays plaques with names of Poles who saved Jews.
 In the square before the museum are illuminated tablets with the names of those who died saving Jews.
 Due to limited space, the names of only those who were active in present-day Subcarpathian Province are given.

 Next to the museum itself, a garden is being created that will commemorate with illuminated plaques the Polish cities and towns where Jewish residents were rescued by the 6,700 persons recognized as the Polish Righteous among the Nations.
 Some 1,500 such places have been identified.
 The memorial garden will incorporate the monument to the Ulma family, erected in 2004, that stands in the Markowa open-air museum.

 Exhibit

 The museum commemorates all the Poles who, at the risk of their own lives, saved Jews condemned by the Germans to extermination.
-It was named after Markowa's Ulma family (Józef Ulma, his wife Wiktoria, and their six children), who were murdered by German gendarmes on 24 March 1944, along with the eight Jews whom they had been sheltering.
+It was named after Markowa's Ulma family (Józef Ulma, his wife Wiktoria, and their seven children), who were murdered by German gendarmes on 24 March 1944, along with the eight Jews whom they had been sheltering.
 Other Polish Markowa residents succeeded in saving 21 Jews.

 The former Israeli ambassador to Poland Shevah Weiss has described the museum as a "Temple of Memory".